tLupus1978/ksf_data/README.md

 # KSF data fetcher

 ## What it does
-A very simple Home Assistant custom component to query the hesse
+A very simple Home Assistant custom component to query the schulportal.hessen.de for Kopernikusschule Freigericht.

 ## What you'll need